• +1-703-684-6777

 Specifications:

-• Aircraft type: Passenger eVTOL prototype air-ground modular vehicle
+• Aircraft type: Modular passenger eVTOL prototype aircraft and ground vehicle

-• Piloting and driving: Autonomous piloting and driving with an intelligent cockpit
+• Piloting and driving: Autonomous piloting and ground driving with an intelligent cockpit

 • Capacity: 2 people and their luggage